nonprofittechy/docassemble-class/open-class/docs/classes/assignment-oop.md

   ${user_address_city}, ${user_address_state} ${user_address_zip}

   You are ${year_of(today()) - year_of(user_birthdate)} years old today.
----
-event: display_results
-question: |
-  Results
-subquestion: |
-  ${results}
-attachments:
-  - Name: Your results
-    content: |
-      ${results}
 ```

 ## Turn in your work

 Use Blackboard to turn in your work.
-You will need a link to your working interview, the actual YAML code, and your class definition either as a Word File, a UML diagram, or simply written out.
+As you see in the code comment, you will need to turn in a link to your working interview, as well as the actual YAML code.